dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 The function takes a few named arguments to determine how the variable should be set.

-* name: Name of the variable to set, i.e. model.
+* name: Name of the variable to set, i.e. model
 * data_type: Type of variable.
 Valid options are int, string, list, float, bool, and thresh.
 * metplus_configs: List of METplus configuration variable names that should be